marcelhekking/cookiecutter-infra-do/infra-{{cookiecutter.project_slug}}/README.md

 ### Prerequisites

 - Since Pulumi is a Python package, this package should be installed.
-If you `uv` installed on your machine you could easily do this with
+If you have [`uv`](https://github.com/astral-sh/uv) installed on your machine you could easily do this with

   ```bash
   uv sync